score-json/inc_nlohmann_json/TSF/trustable/statements/JLS-37.md

       - "https://eclipse-score.github.io/inc_nlohmann_json/main/generated/trustable_graph.html"
 ---

-High-level statements are decomposed into smaller, well-defined sub-statements that can recursively be shown to be either true or false.
+High-level statements are decomposed into smaller, well-defined supporting statements that can recursively be shown to be either true or false.